Block size: 10 1/2 inches

 At the end of Row 1 you will have something like this.

-Continue with Row 2, and so on.
+Continue with Row 2 in the same way as row 1, and so on.

 Now stretch your smocking on a padded table as per picture below.